 A 2017 study in Proceedings of the National Academy of Sciences of the United States of America examined 32 children who received intranasal oxytocin or a placebo as a treatment.
 The research found that children who took oxytocin demonstrated improved social functioning.
 The study leaders had previously found that low oxytocin levels had links with lower social performance.

 Research at the 2018 American Society of Human Genetics conference identified 43 previously unknown genetic sequences associated with developmental delays, including autism.

 The ongoing Deciphering Developmental Disorders study is currently looking at undiagnosed conditions in more than 12,000 people in the United Kingdom and the Republic of Ireland.

 The study aims to try and understand these developmental disorders to help those children and adults who experience them plus scientists and clinicians.

-A 2017 study published in the journal Nature found that brain growth in children with ASD has links to the severity of the condition.
+A 2017 study in the journal Nature found that brain growth in autistic children has links to the severity of the condition.
 The researchers theorized that this knowledge may help doctors diagnose autism at earlier stages than ever before.